intuis/rustmission/README.md

 ## Usage

 Launch Rustmission in your terminal to initialize the configuration and make adjustments as needed.
 Subsequently, run Rustmission again.
-For list of keybindings, press '?'.
+For a list of keybindings, press '?'.

 ## Configuration